-How You Spend Money...
-Based Emotional Attachments
+How You Spend Money Part 4… Based on Emotional Attachments

-This is the fourth in a series of articles that deal with our relationship with money.
+This is the fourth in a series of articles that deal with our relationship with Money.
 (You can read the other ones here).
 Most of this is based on the work of Morgan Housel, the author of The Psychology of Money.

 4. You have an emotional attachment to large purchases, particularly a house.